 What is cystitis?

-Cystitis is an inflammation of the bladder.
-It is most common in women but can also affect men and children.
+Cystitis is inflammation of the bladder.
+It is most common in adult females but can also affect adult males and children.

-If you think you or your child may have cystitis, it's important to see a doctor, as it can lead to serious kidney problems if left untreated.
+If you think you or your child may have cystitis, it's important to see a doctor.
+Cystitis can lead to serious illness if it is not treated.

 What are the symptoms of cystitis?

 - a strong, persistent urge to urinate (wee)

 - passing only small amounts of urine each time

 - a dull ache or pain in your lower abdomen (belly)